RJT1990/pyflux/docs/source/bayes.rst

    import pyflux as pf

    # model = ... (specify a model)
-   print(model.parameters)
+   print(model.z)

-This will outline the current prior assumptions for each parameter, as well as the variational approximate distribution that is assumed (if you are conducting variational inference).
+This will outline the current prior assumptions for each latent variable, as well as the variational approximate distribution that is assumed (if you are performing variational inference).
 To adjust priors, simply use the following method on your model object:

 .. py:function:: adjust_prior(index, prior)